Ivanseven/scoreboard/README.md

 ## Setup
 ---

-This application was built using Django 4.17, you may use 4.2.
+This application was built using Django 4.17, but you may also use Django 4.2.
-Python 3.8 is required for Django 4
+Python 3.8 and above is required for Django 4
 ```
 pip install Django==4.2
 ```

+We are also using Postgres 13 for the database, but you may try with newer versions.

 These are the expected environment variables.